andrewstuart/vpki/README.md

 ```

 VaultError is an error originating from a vault client.
 Errors coming from the
-vtls library should be type checked against this error (use a type switch)
+vpki library should be type checked against this error (use a type switch)

 #### func (*VaultError) Error